 The other reason kettlebells are great for at-home workouts is because you can buy just two or three different weights, but use them for all sorts of different workouts.

-With one 10-pounder, one 20-pounder and one 30-pounder you can do various moves that effectively target your legs, arms, shoulders, back and even your core.
+With one 10-pounder, one 20-pounder and one 30-pounder you can do a total body workout that effectively targets your arms, shoulders, back and even your core and lower body.

 A Few to Try:

 - CAP Enamel Coated Cast Iron Kettlebell (multiple weights available)